ejones12/CovidBot/README.md

 ## Use Case #1: Sign Up for Scheduled Alerts

-- Precondition: Assume the bot is on the server and the bot is running.
+- Precondition: The bot is on the server and the bot is running.
 - Flow 1: signing up for just mask updates
     -How to Run: Type '!alerts masks' to sign up for daily scheduled alerts about masks
     -Expected Output: